Dispute Resolution Steps in a Parenting Plan

 Furthermore, our steps did not work well when mom didn’t want to engage in the process, which always seemed to be the case from my point of view.
 People say, “Possession is nine-tenths of the law,” and this holds true in custody situations.

 For example, for several years, we argued about the Christmas holiday.
 I interpreted our document one way while she read it the other way.
-I remember this was a problem for us the first Christmas after settling our first case in September.
 We didn’t even realize we had a dispute till the middle of December, so that didn’t leave much time to go through the steps in our parenting plan.

 I tried to start the dispute steps in writing, and mom didn’t even acknowledge my email for days.
 When I tried to push from step two to three to four, she said it wasn’t possible to get through them all, given her busy schedule.
 She was happy with how things were (i.e., her interpretation of the holiday schedule).